Prehistoric fortifications 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 The advance of European economic structure, military power, Christianity, and, well, infectious diseases broke the dominance of Roviana in the late 19th century.

 Laboratory of anthropology

-Whole world is a laboratory of anthropology, indiscretely researched by curious scholars.
-But the dynamic, distinctive Melanesian cultures were something new for scientists – as if unknown pages were found in a much read, exciting book.
+Whole world is a laboratory of anthropology, indiscreetly researched by curious scholars.
+But the dynamic, distinctive Melanesian cultures were something new for scientists – as if unknown pages were found in a much-read, exciting book.

-Many scientists have made brilliant career and wide publicity by the research of Melanesian cultures.
+Many scientists have made brilliant careers and wide publicity through the research of Melanesian cultures.
 But this has not been always pleasant to Melanesians themselves – often they have felt as if they are treated as more primitive than Europeans.